mimoduo/mimogear/docs/pug/formatting.md

 #Formatting

-Pug is a very strict enforcer of properly formatted syntax.
+Pug is a strict enforcer of it's own language format.
 There are however a few forgiving aspects that will be addressed to help ensure consistency during production.

 ##Multiple Attributes